-The unaudited pro forma condensed combined balance sheet combines the historical combined balance sheet of Realty Income Office Assets as of June 30, 2021, and the historical combined and consolidated balance sheet of VEREIT Office Assets as of June 30, 2021, wing effect to the transactions described below as if they had been consummated on June 30, 2021 and the year ended December 31, 2020 each give effect to the transactions described below as if they had been described below as if they had been consummated on January 1, 2020.
+The unaudited pro forma condensed combined balance sheet combines the historical combined balance sheet of VEREIT Office Assets as of June 30, 2021, and the historical combined and consolidated balance sheet of VEREIT Office Assets as of June 30, 2021, gand the historical combined satements as if they had been consummated on June 30, 2021.
+The unaudited pro forma condensed combined statements of operations for the six months ended June 30, 2021 and the year ended December 31, 2020 each give effect to the transactions described below as if they had been consummated on January 1, 2020.
 The unaudited pro forma condensed combined financial statements give effect to the following (collectively referred to as the "Pro Forma Transactions"):

-- · the Merger, the Separation, and the Distribution; - · transaction costs specifically related to the Separation and the Distribution; - the entry into the \$500.0 million Orion Revolving Credit Facility, \$14.7 million of which is expected to be initially outstanding; - · the entry into the \$250.0 million Orion Term Loan and the \$355.0 million CMBS Bridge Loan; and - the use of proceeds from such borrowings as described in the "Business and Properties Financing" section of this information statement.
+- the Mergers, the Separation, and the Distribution; - the repayment by Realty Income of existing mortgages payable (including a portion of the associated prepayment costs) prior to the Distribution; - · transaction costs specifically related to the Separation and the Distribution; - the entry into the \$350.0 million Orion Revolving Credit Facility, \$86.1 million of which is expected to be initially outstanding; - the entry into the \$175.0 million Orion Term Loan and the \$355.0 million CMBS Bridge Loan; and - the use of proceeds from such borrowings as described in the "Business and Properties Financing" section of this information statement.